JustinKenpisi/justinmeggitt/publications.md

- ‘Does Religion Cause terrorism?
+ ‘Does Religion Cause Terrorism?
 The Problem of Religion and the Need for a Better Question.’ *Contemporary Voices: St Andrews Journal of International Relations: Terrorism: Its Past, Present & Future Study A Special Issue to Commemorate CSTPV at 25* (2020), pp. 66-72.
 Pdf available [here](https://www.justinmeggitt.info/s/In-Response-Does-religion-cause-terroris-Justin-J-Meggitt.pdf)